zincio/apidocs/source/includes/_products.md

 # Realtime Product Data

-The calls documented above are tuned for throughput rather than latency and for most use cases they work well.
+The calls documented above are tuned for throughput rather than latency, and for most use cases they work well.
 There are some use cases (for example, catalog expansion) that have strict latency requirements.
-To satisfy those use cases we have developed a realtime version of our data calls.
+To satisfy those use cases we have developed a realtime version of our data APIs.
 To ensure we meet our latency guarantees, we limit access to the realtime api.
-To get access to our realtime api contact <sales@zinc.io>.
+To get access to our realtime API, contact <sales@zinc.io>.

 ## Realtime Search